-Starting in Fall 2021, all interested students will need to submit an online application to be considered for the minor (which will be released at the start of Winter 2022).
+All interested students will need to submit an online application to be considered for the minor (which will be released at the start of Winter 2023).
 Please see below for when your application window will open, and what prerequisites need to be fulfilled before applying.
 Note- submitting an application does not guarantee acceptance in the minor.

-- -> For continuing students graduating in FOUR years: - Prior Completion of History 74 and 1 upper division minor elective OR you may be enrolled in the elective at the time you apply - Application Window: Rolling application during Winter Quarter of your THIRD year (1/1/22 3/31/22) - -> For continuing students graduating in THREE years: - Prior Completion of History 74 and 1 upper division minor elective OR you may be enrolled in the elective at the time you apply - Application Window: Rolling application during Winter Quarter of your SECOND year (1/1/22 3/31/22) - -> For Incoming Transfer Students: - Prior Completion of History 74 OR currently enrolled in a future offering of History 74 (Summer or Fall) - Prior Completion of 1 upper division minor elective OR you may be enrolled in the elective at the time you apply - Application Window: Rolling application during Spring quarter of your FIRST year at UCSB (4/1/22-6/30/22)
+- -> For continuing students graduating in FOUR years: - Prior Completion of History 74 and 1 upper division minor elective OR you may be enrolled in the elective at the time you apply - Application Window: Winter Quarter of your THIRD year (2/1/23 2/28/23) - -> For continuing students graduating in THREE years:

+Prior Completion of History 74 and 1 upper division minor elective OR you may be enrolled in the elective at the time you apply

+Application Window: Winter Quarter of your SECOND year (2/1/23-2/28/23)

+-> For Incoming Transfer Students:

+Prior Completion of History 74 OR currently enrolled in a future offering of History 74 (Summer or Fall)

+- Prior Completion of 1 upper division minor elective OR you may be enrolled in the elective at the time you apply - Application Window: Application during the summer of your FIRST year at UCSB (7/1/23-7/31/23)

 \\ For Seniors who want to declare right now: Due to the rapidly growing demand for this minor, and in light of the size of our current cohort of rising seniors, we are not able to accept additional fourth year students into the minor.
-We are already at maximum capacity with our required internship and capstone courses, so we unfortunately cannot accommodate more students who plan to graduate by Spring 2022.
+We are already at maximum capacity with our required internship and capstone courses, so we unfortunately cannot accommodate more students who plan to graduate by Spring 2024.